hlynch/Biometry2022/docs/Week-8-lecture.md

 Model selection depends on a clear idea of purpose – i.e. whether the model is explanatory or predictive.
 In explanatory models, predictors that have a theoretical justification may be left in the model even if they are not statistically significant because they are thought to be part of the true underlying model F. On the other hand, predictive models may drop predictors even if they are statistically significant, if their effect size is so small than leaving them out of the model actually increases predictive accuracy.

-Shmeuli illustrates these ideas with two examples:
+Shmueli illustrates these ideas with two examples:

 Example #1: The Netflix prize